-- When young people are affected by their results and they display concerning behaviour that isn’t alleviated within a reasonable time.
+- young people are affected by their results and they display concerning behaviour that isn’t alleviated within a reasonable time; or

-- Or when they become very anxious about moving away from home, starting university, or going to sixth form.
+- they become very anxious about moving away from home, starting university, or going to sixth form

 It’s worth noting that schools and colleges are generally quite good at supporting, with practical advice and on-the-spot counselling about next steps.